PGMacDesign/PGMacTips/README.md

 ## Installation

-To install, insert this into your build.gradle file
+To install, insert this into your projects root build.gradle file

 ```java
 allprojects {
     repositories {
         jcenter()